The National Redress Scheme provides acknowledgement and support to people who experienced institutional child sexual

-The National Redress Scheme provides acknowledgement and support to people who experienced institutional child sexual

-On 22 May 2018, the Attorney-General, the Hon Elise Archer MP, announced that the Tasmanian Government will participate in the National Redress Scheme, a key recommendation of the Royal Commission into Institutional Responses to Child Sexual Abuse.
+Read the Ministerial Statement, from the Attorney-General, the Hon Elise Archer MP, from 22 May 2018, announcing the Tasmanian Government’s participation in the National Redress Scheme, a key recommendation of the Royal Commission into Institutional Responses to Child Sexual Abuse.

 All Australian governments have now committed to joining the Scheme.

 The Tasmanian Parliament passed the National Redress Scheme into Institutional Child Sexual Abuse (Commonwealth Powers) Act 2018 to bring Tasmania into the Scheme on 20 September 2018.
-The Act has received Royal Assent and will commenced on 1 November 2018 bringing the Tasmanian Government and participating Tasmanian non-government institutions into the Scheme.
+The Act has received Royal Assent, bringing the Tasmanian Government and participating Tasmanian non-government institutions into the Scheme.

-Tasmanians are able to start the application process and have their applications assessed now that the Scheme has commenced.
+Tasmanians are now able to apply to the National Redress Scheme to have their applications assessed.
 They can also access support services to assist them with this process.